tcarland/kdc-ansible/README.md

 run the *kdc-clients.yml* playbook on a provided list of hosts.
 The client playbook simply installs krb5 client prerequisites and the */etc/krb5.conf* file with the given inventory environment.
-So, given an inventory name of *foo*, as in *./inventory/foo/hosts*, then we run a client playbook by running the following:
+So, given an inventory name of *env*, as in *./inventory/env/hosts*, then we run a client playbook by running the following:
 ```
-./bin/kdc-client.sh foo host1 host2 host3
+./bin/kdc-client.sh env host1 host2 host3
 ```

 Note the command and inventory references are relative to the project root.

 ## Configuration: